frankthvandeven/VenturaSQL/README.md

 Where an ORM binds to columns properties dynamically, VenturaSQL is static and the mapping is already done at compile time.
 With a runtime DLL of less than 100KB you can use both an ORM and VenturaSQL in the same project.
 Both approaches have their unique benefits.
 Use VenturaSQL:

 + For building **rich browser-based apps** with **Blazor WebAssembly**.
 Use recordsets with advanced modification tracking.
-+ For Raw performance.
-Data is transferred via Web API in optimized binary format.
-Data is collected with static C# code instead of dynamic binding with reflection.
++ For raw Web API performance.
+Data is transferred in optimized binary format.
+The data is collected with pre-compiled C# code instead of dynamic binding with reflection.
-+ When you can want to enter SQL statements (or scripts) in the VenturaSQL Studio editor.
++ For enterings SQL statements (or scripts) in the VenturaSQL Studio editor.
 + When you don't want to spend time writing Web API controller code.

 Read [Making the case for VenturaSQL](https://sysdev.nl/making-the-case-for-venturasql/) article for a comparison between VenturaSQL and ORM.
 The article explains the difference between approaches, and what solution to choose depending on the scenario.